Hours of Customer Service

 It’s always better to store the digitized content on Pen-drives or Hard-drives.
 Either you can handover a device or we can purchase it on behalf of you.
 If the order value exceeds INR 5000/- you will be eligible for a free pen-drive.
-Approximately 1200 photo scans at 600 dpi and 300 negative or slide scans at 2400 dpi can be fit on a 2 GB space.
+Approximately 1200 photo scans at 600 dpi and 300 negative or slide scans at 2400 dpi can fit in a 2 GB space.
 The exact number is difficult to determine because of the digital size of the scanned image.
-In the current era it also makes sense to copy the digitized content from the electronic drives from ripping it to an online server like Dropbox or Google Drive.
+In the current era, it also makes sense to copy the digitized content from the electronic drives by ripping it to online servers like Dropbox or Google Drive.

 Organization of files on CD/DVD and playback

-Scanned pictures, slides and negatives are stored in electronics media in jpeg format.
+Scanned pictures, slides, and negatives are stored in electronic media in jpeg format.
 The organization of the folders in the CD/DVD is completely dependent on how the albums and negatives were labeled.
 Better labeling from your side would lead to better folder structure.
-Playback of these electronics media is possible on computer and most of the TVs.
+The playback of these electronic media is possible on the computer and most TVs.

 Processing Location and Time Taken

-ScanJunction processes all the content from Bangalore office currently.
-There are 3 ways to get to us: we pick and drop the content, you drop off and pick up the content or courier.
-We are expanding soon and will be having pick-drop facility all over India.
+ScanJunction processes all the content from its Bengaluru office currently.
+There are 3 ways to get to us: we pick and drop the content, you drop off and pick up the content, or courier.
 As of now for orders outside of Bangalore courier is the only way possible.
-This is where our custom built safety process stands out and gives you piece of mind.
-Your memories are taken care very well and you can be rest assured of money back policy which is INR 10,000 if there is any loss in content.
+This is where our custom-built safety process stands out and gives you peace of mind.

-Time taken for 500 print photos @ 600 DPI would be 3 days, 6hours of video tape would be 5 days and 500 negatives/slides @ 1200 DPI would be 7 days.
+Time taken for 500 print photos @ 600 DPI would be 5 days, 6 hours of videotape would be 5 days and 500 negatives/slides @ 1200 DPI would be 7 days.
 These are general time estimates.
-If the photos need to be removed from glued album, or negatives/slides/video tapes need to be cleaned times many vary.
+If the photos need to be removed from glued album, or negatives/slides/video tapes need to be cleaned times may vary.

 Privacy at ScanJunction